 However, while the ghost in question’s a friendly ghost, there’s also a second ghost haunting the place, who’s decidedly less so (“Boobeard,” the ghost pirate).
 Of course, the gang investigate the goings-on at the house, in typical fashion.

 Mrs. Johnson’s voiced by Isabel Sanford.
 Sanford is well-known to TV viewers as Louise “Wheezy” Jefferson on “The Jeffersons.”
 This episode originally aired in 1988, three years after “The Jeffersons” was canceled.

 The entire series, including this episode, is available on DVD.
-“Ghost Who’s Coming to Dinner” can be found on “Pup”‘s season one box set, plus a stand-alone DVD release.
+“Ghost Who’s Coming to Dinner” can be found on “Pup”‘s season one box set.

 The entire series is also available on the Boomerang streaming service.